g-jgreen/documentation/content/api/rest.md

 You can test any actuator using REST.
 Of course, you will need to provide actuator specific parameters in the call, like in this example where we provide e-mail address and message to mail actuator:

 # Node related calls
+In waylay terminology, sensor is it attached to the node.
 During the runtime of the tasks, you can either inspect the node, or set the state, or execute attached sensors.

 ## Get current states
 Get current states(posteriors) and raw data for the node